GDevelopApp/GDevelop-examples/README.md

 wall-clock timeouts is run a second time, and the second run is the one that counts.
 A failed assertion is never retried — that is a real result.

+The CI keeps one folder of artifacts per game (under `gameplay-tests/`), holding its `results.json`, GDevelop's output, and the screenshots its tests took with `harness.takeScreenshot(...)` in a `gameplay-test-screenshots/` folder next to the results — which refer to them by a relative path, so a downloaded results file still points at the right images.

 The tests of every game can also be run on a branch, without waiting for it to land on `main`, by triggering a CircleCI pipeline with the `run-all-gameplay-tests` parameter set to `true`.
 The number of parallel